-First, engage the LH deck carrier frame tube socket on the LH tractor support arm and then the RH arm into the RH tube socket.
-Slide the deck onto the support arms and install lynch pins to secure deck.
-Two (2) lynch pins are included in Owner's Packet of materials.
+Slide the deck onto the support arms and install lynch pins through the ends of the deck support arms to secure the deck.
+Two (2) lynch pins are included in the Owner's Packet of materials.

 Failure to install the lynch pins will result in the deck disconnecting from the tractor during operation.